Sally Struthers: Personal life

 Struthers married psychiatrist William C. Rader on December 18, 1977, in Los Angeles.
 After having one child, daughter Samantha, the couple divorced on January 19, 1983.

+Legal issues

 On September 12, 2012, Struthers was arrested for alleged DUI in Ogunquit, Maine.
 She was released on the same day with a bail of $160.
-In 2013, she pleaded guilty to a lesser charge of driving to endanger.
-Her driver's license was suspended for 30 days, and she was ordered to pay $1,210 in fines and fees; however, the charges were later dropped.
+In 2013, the DUI charge was dropped and she pleaded guilty to a lesser charge of driving to endanger.
+Her driver's license was suspended for 30 days and she was ordered to pay $1,210 in fines and fees.